sparkflows/sparkflows-docs/docs/databricks/databricks-execute-workflow-json.rst

 Create the Spark Job by attaching the notebook template with input parameters like workflow-json-path etc.

-Submit the Job to Databricks Cluster
+Submit the Spark Job to Databricks Cluster
 ++++++++++++++++

-Submit the Job to Databricks Cluster by passing the required workflow json path.
+Submit the Spark Job to Databricks Cluster by passing the required workflow json path.

 Running Pyspark Workflows